-If a pupil feels unwell in class, the class teacher should be informed who will refer the pupil to their PT Pupil Support (Guidance) or to the school office.
-In most instances staff will be able to deal with the matter, but in more serious cases they will contact a senior member of staff to arrange for qualified medical aid to be sought.
+If a pupil feels unwell in class, the class teacher should be informed who will refer the pupil to the school office where first aid trained staff will be contacted if necessary.

 Sometimes a pupil may have to be sent home but this will only take place once home has been contacted by the school office and suitable transport arrangements made.
-The school must be supplied, by the parent of every child, with an emergency contact address, eg grandmother, aunt, neighbour, parent's employer, or some other person so that the school can quickly inform someone and arrange for a pupil to be looked after if parents are not contactable.
+The school must be supplied, by the parent of every child, with an emergency contact address, eg grandmother, aunt, neighbour, or some other person so that the school can quickly inform someone and arrange for a pupil to be looked after if parents are not contactable.
 It is essential that this information is accurate and changes in circumstances must be indicated to the school.
 Failure to do this might mean that parents have to be contacted at work.

 Parents or guardians have prime responsibility for their child's health and should provide school with information about a child's medical condition.
 If a pupil suffers from any recurring illness or have to take medicines or tablets during the school day, please inform the appropriate PT Pupil Support (Guidance) and in this way it may be possible to give a student speedier and more effective assistance if any difficulty arises.
 Parents should provide precise written instructions on the amount and frequency of dosage, and signed authorisation to administer such medication.
 In particular when a child requires inhaled treatment for asthma, pupils are requested to supply a reserve inhaler/supply of medication to be kept in a secure place in school.
 Such reserve medication should be renewed as appropriate.
+All such medication is required to be brought into school by parents/carers.
 There is no legal duty that requires education school staff to administer medication; this is an entirely voluntary role.